 For the 'load-time' metric, the additional key 'time' is added.

-The value is a dictionary with the zone serial numbers as keys and the time delta described in "The latency in the distribution system", in seconds as a float or integer.
+The value is a dictionary with the zone serial numbers as keys and the time delta described in section 2.1 "Latency in publishing available data", in seconds as a float or integer.

 An example: